CLARIAH/wp6-missieven/blacklab/install.md

 ### Test the query tool

-In the same directory where you ran the Blacklab jar to index the corpus, you can run the query tool:
+Still in the `program` directory you can run the query tool:

 ```
 java -cp blacklab-2.1.0.jar nl.inl.blacklab.tools.QueryTool ~/local/blacklab/data/indexes/brown